New Power for a New World

 Dr. Nitesh Chawla is the Frank Freimann Collegiate Chair of Engineering and Associate Professor of Computer Science and Engineering at the University of Notre Dame.
 He is the director of the Notre Dame Interdisciplinary Center for Network Science (iCeNSA), which is at the frontier of network and data science (Big Data) with a strong multidisciplinary focus.
 Dr. Chawla has received numerous awards for research, scholarship and teaching.
 He is the recipient of the 2015 IEEE CIS Outstanding Early Career Award, the IBM Watson Faculty Award in 2012, and the IBM Big Data and Analytics Faculty Award in 2013.
 He received the National Academy of Engineering New Faculty Fellowship.
 In recognition of the societal and community driven impact of his research, he received the Rodney Ganey Award in 2014 and Michiana 40 Under 40 in 2013.
 Dr. Chawla has also received and has been nominated for a number of best paper awards.
 He serves on editorial boards of a number of journals and organization/program committees of top-tier conferences.

 Mr. Thomas Sensabaugh works at IBM managing a team of technical specialists working with Big Data, Analytics, and a variety of Data Integration technologies.
-His speciality is Big Data applied to fraud detection and relationship awareness.
+His specialty is Big Data applied to fraud detection and relationship awareness.
 Prior to IBM, he worked at Bell Labs designing databases for telephony switches and holds several patents related to telephone number portability.
 Mr. Sensabaugh has an MS in Computer Science and an MBA in Entrepreneurship, both from DePaul University in Chicago.
 Tom and his wife Laura live in Naperville with Hund the Dachshund and Harry the Sheltie and celebrate their 3 children scattered between Japan, Italy, and Chicago.

 Title: Big Data for the Common Good: Being a Dataologist